 CytoSMART and Qkine have partnered with organoid pioneers from Cold Spring Harbor Laboratory, Stemnovate, and Hubrecht Organoid Technology (HUB) to facilitate an open and collaborative discussion about the key challenges facing pharma and biotech companies as they approach this pivotal stage of their organoid R&D programs.
 Below, you will find the Q&A session questions and organoid experts' answers.

-Is it best to microinject treatments directly into organoids or add the treatment to the culture medium?
+Is it best to microinject treatments directly into organoids or to add the treatment to the cell culture medium?

 Do you always use passage five when developing organoids or does it depend on the cell type?

 DP: Passage number five is just an imperially chosen passage number based on when we find that the culture has stabilized vs. crashing out after being passaged further.
 This is why we usually pick passage number five to determine the success rate for our pancreatic cancer organoids, but it can vary for different organoids and tissue types.

 RO: It doesn’t matter too much which passage number you take but, saying that the organoid size can affect which passage number is best to use to ensure your subculture is successful.
 Passage five seems to be a reasonably good number.

 Is this also the case for liver organoids?

 RS: The number five is the synchronization of your process and even in primary cells it could be passage three or five as you have to take the cells through a protocol.
 It’s a midpoint because after that the cells, if they are primary, start to senesce.